ruqayaahh/ruqayaahh/README.md

 - :black_nib: Here are links to some of my writeups: [React Functional Components](https://medium.com/@ruqayaah_aderinola/react-functional-components-hooks-f6b40a983583) and [Using Google APIs](https://medium.com/@ruqayaah_aderinola/using-google-api-google-calendar-api-as-a-case-study-cfb0b22654a1)
 - 📫 How to reach me: mail: aderinolaruqayaah@gmail.com
 - ⚡ Fun fact: I read at least 100 books :books: in a year.
+- If you are a book lover, I have a gift for you to be released to the public next year.
+I am currently building it here [BookIt](https://github.com/ruqayaahh/BookIt).
+Feel free to check it out and make suggestions on features you would love for it to have.